xlives/xlives.github.io/courses.markdown

 *   Introduction to argumentation framework
 *   Introduction to description logics
 *   Introduction to modal logic
-*   Introduction to spring framework
+*   Introduction to Spring framework
 *   Logical inference and knowledge representation
 *   Object-oriented laboratory (Java)